SpektraSystems/Microsoft-Cloud-Workshop/azure-security-and-management/README.md

 # Introduction

+This is a supplement guide to ‘Microsoft Cloud Workshop - [Azure Security and Management](https://github.com/Microsoft/MCW-Azure-security-and-management/blob/master/Hands-on%20lab/HOL%20step-by-step%20-%20Azure%20security%20and%20management.md)’, to be used when you are delivering a hands-on-lab session using Cloud Labs AI platform from Spektra Systems.
+If you have any questions, please reach out to cloudlabs-support@spektrasystems.com

 Azure security and management is a one day workshop lead by Microsoft or Microsoft partners.Student will deploy and monitor a web application that has been deployed to Azure IaaS in this Hands-on Lab (HOL).
 Azure security and management services will be used to manage and monitor the operational performance and security of the underlying infrastructure.
 Azure Application Insights will be used to monitor performance, application usage, and identify the cause of any application issues that emerge.